 The average fan will be pleased to finally have The Horrible Dr. Hichcock in their collection.
 The image is dark and on the cold side, with colors that are reasonably bright.
 The soundtrack fares worse.
 Overall it is thin, and has a great deal of hiss.
 The music never seems to be running at a consistent speed, and succumbs now and then to subtle wow and flutter.
 I believe the American soundtrack may always have sounded this bad.

 Olive put out a helpful news blurb explaining that, yes, their American cut is shorter than the original Italian version, but that the trims weren’t made to remove salacious content, as was always suspected.
-Footnote #4 in my Women on the Verge… spells out some of the differences.
+Footnote #4 in my Women on the Verge… article spells out some of the differences.

 Thanks to collector friend Robert Seletsky, a number of years ago I was able to see the original Italian cut L’orribile segreto del Dr. Hichcock on a 2008 Medusa PAL DVD in the Italian language only.
 I had resisted the Italo track because I wanted to hear Bernard Hitchcock speak with Robert Flemying’s baleful, clipped English accent.
 After I heard and saw the Italo original I no longer missed Flemyng’s voice.
 Compared to the beautifully mixed Italo soundtrack, the English mix is a cheap and shoddy construction, with a poorly written dub script.
 Extra off-camera dialogue is dropped in here and there, either trying to clarify things or make jokes (“Yes, but you must admit the doctor is a bit strange himself, isn’t he?”).
-Some weak chatter from Margaretha’s guests after her piano recital (Roman Vlad’s funereal piece, of course) are crudely doubled, producing the effect of an echo, a mistake.
+Some weak chatter from Margaretha’s guests after her piano recital (Roman Vlad’s funereal piece, of course) is crudely doubled, producing the effect of an echo, a mistake.
 The clubbing of the gravedigger that now opens the film was originally right after the title sequence.
 It’s missing the sound effect of the blow, and the gravedigger’s loud groan.

 The image on PAL DVDs of the Italo cut is much better, with a softer, more detailed image and much brighter colors.
 This is unfortunately just a product of duping when the movie was imported; the Horrible version was surely multiple generations down the duplication tree.
 I’m frankly pleased that Olive’s transfer looks as good as it does.